 Only in rare cases will a structure need to be meshed manually.
 In the worst scenario, you are likely to use a combination of automatic and manual meshing.
-However, knowing how to perform manual meshing is of value, should you decide to edit
+However, knowing how to perform manual meshing is of value, should you decide to edit the mesh generated by the program, or should you in a special case have a reason to use manual meshing.

-&lt;sup>3 The component representative will be displayed automatically, if you attempt manual meshing.
+3 The component representative will be displayed automatically, if you attempt manual meshing.
 It will also be saved in a dedicated layer called "component representative."
 The automatic meshing is also based on the component representative drawing.
 But, the drawing is not displayed on the screen.
 Neither is it saved in a layer, unless you do the following.
 From the FEM pull-down menu select Manual Meshing.
 Click on Cancel button, when the option opens.
 This will generate the component representative layer.